All Products

 The instance has an aliyun_root account.

-Delete or modify the duplicate aliyun_root account before you perform the upgrade check.
-The aliyun_root account is automatically created for RDS instances that run MySQL 5.7 or later.
-If you created the aliyun_root account for RDS instances that run MySQL 5.6, an error message indicating the duplicate account name exists is displayed when you upgrade the major engine version from MySQL 5.6 to MySQL 5.7.
-In this case, you must delete or modify the aliyun_root account before you perform the upgrade check.
+The aliyun_root account is a default account in RDS for MySQL 5.7 and later.
+If you manually created an aliyun_root account in version 5.6, a duplicate name error is reported during the upgrade to version 5.7.
+You must delete or modify the aliyun_root account before the upgrade check.
 For more information, see System accounts.

 check_sys_schema